lmarzen/blog/content/about.md

 ## Contact

-The best way to get in contact with me is via email (obfuscated for my privacy):
+The best way to get in contact with me is via email.
+Run this command in your terminal to decode my email address:

 {{< highlight bash "linenos=false" >}}
 $ echo "l1mLu9GdvJHcApGbuVmeyFWb" | rev | base64 -d
 {{< /highlight >}}

+This obfuscation ensures privacy against email scraping bots.
+If you encounter any issues, feel free to contact me through the other platforms listed below.

 To see what Open Source projects I am contributing to checkout out my [GitHub](https://github.com/lmarzen).